 And if you’re lucky enough to live in the north state, be sure you tune in to my radio show Retirement Lifestyles every Saturday morning at 9am on news talk 1057 KQMS.

-Don’t forget to download your free copy of my retirement lifestyle workbook.
+Don’t forget to download your free copy of my 401k Rollover checklist

-Thanks for watching today’s quick tip, be sure to click like button, feel free to share it and post any comments or questions that you have.
+Thanks for watching today’s quick tip, like it, share it and post any comments that you’d like.

 And I wish you the best in retirement!